-The music should probably be given a separate note (no pun intended) as it's the first soundtrack in the series that was composed entirely by one person and that feels complete.
+The music should probably be given a separate note (pun not intended) as it's the first soundtrack in the series that was composed entirely by one person, Jerry Berlongieri, and that feels perfectly coherent.
 It's in the style of late 90's electronic music (I guess) and in my mind acts as the baseline (again, no puns intended :) ) for what future entries should sound like.
 It even has a recurring motif incorporated in subtle and pleasing ways tying the sufficiently varied tracks together.
 The most brilliant part about it, though, is that it's dynamic and often goes into a new part when you've completed some sub-goal or reached a new area.
 This prevents it from sounding repetitive even after playing the mission for hours.
 Sometimes the music will even stop completely, creating negative space, but I wasn't sure if that wasn't just a bug.

 How does the famous AI hold up in the third iteration?
-It's been a while since I played either D1 or D2, but I feel advancements have been made, and that seems the observation of the critics of the time as well.
-Unreal, Half-Life and SiN, all of which were 1998 releases, introduced the world to the next generation of enemy AI that allowed them to do more things than just line up and hurl themselves at your throat, and Descent 3 certainly stands tall next to them.
+It's been a while since I played either Descent or Descent II, but I feel advancements have been made, and that seems the observation of the critics of the time as well.
+Unreal, Half-Life and SiN, all of which were 1998 releases, introduced the world to the next generation of enemy AI that allowed them to do more things than just line up and hurl themselves at your throat... and this game certainly stands tall next to them.
 The AI is a large part of what makes gameplay fun, and there's a challenge in learning just how to aim in order to actually hit some of the smarter ones, especially in outdoors environments.
 The fact is, it's so far ahead of any basic Doom clone that it just feels good enough despite there being less to say about some bots than others.

 Speaking of gameplay, I think the opening paragraph gives a good impression.
-If you're playing on a difficulty that's at all a challenge to you (total newbs might want to go Rookie, whereas "average" players will probably settle on Hotshot), you'll learn to take your time around corners in anticipation of trouble.
-There will be parts that frustrate at first, but there's usually something you didn't initially realize you should be doing, and so you should be patient when getting stuck.
+If you're playing on a difficulty that's at all a challenge to you (total newbs might want to go Rookie, whereas average players will probably settle on Hotshot), you'll learn to anticipate trouble around every corner.
+There will be parts that frustrate at first, but there's usually something you didn't initially realize you should be doing differently, and so you should be patient when getting stuck.
 Not that you CAN get stuck for long, seeing as every death just sends you to the nearest checkpoint resetting your weapons and health.
-I hardly ever felt cheated to the degree of wanting to restore a save game instead of just accepting it.
-Losing your weapons presents an interesting quandary where any scraps you can find will be instrumental in fighting your way through to your scattered spew wherever you died.
+I hardly ever felt cheated to the degree of wanting to restore a save game instead of just playing on.
+Losing your weapons presents an interesting quandary where any scraps you can find will be instrumental in fighting your way through to your scattered spew.
 There was only one mission where the first death led to half a dozen because of the checkpoint being dead in the middle of a heavily infested area that I was led to fleeing another heated scene.
-Even then I just tried to adapt quickly.
-If you think you've made a mistake with it, the difficulty setting can be adjusted in the pilot menu, and the change happens (AFAICS) instantaneously, which is really great as well.
+If you think you've made a mistake with it, the difficulty setting can be adjusted in the pilot menu, and the change happens instantaneously, which is really great as well.

-Despite all the praise from the press, Descent 3 didn't sell terribly well, and no more Descent games were made by Outrage/Volition, and so I thought it deserved a spot on this site.
+Despite all the praise from the press, Descent 3 didn't sell terribly well, and no more Descent games were made by Outrage/Volition.
 In addition to all this, you'll be interested to hear that there are several new games under development that explore the six-degrees-of-freedom genre in a modern engine.
-Firstly, there's the titular sequel, Descent: Underground, by Descendent Studios on the commission of a new (and totally unrelated) Interplay; there's a spiritual successor called Overload by old Parallax employees; lastly there's a completely open-source effort titled Sol: Contingency that got rather rudely C&D'd at the last moment by the new owners of the Interplay IPs.
+Firstly, there's the titular sequel, Descent: Underground, by Descendent Studios; there's a spiritual successor called Overload by old Parallax employees, a game heavily reminiscent of the first and second in the series; lastly there's a completely open-source effort titled Sol: Contingency.
 They're all still in development as of writing this, but you can buy/download early versions already and see for yourself.
-Everyone really seems to be enjoying these next-gen free-fliers so maybe you should try one of them after finishing D3 :)
+Everyone really seems to be enjoying these next-gen free-fliers so maybe you should try one of them after finishing Descent 3 :)

 TIWIKs = Things I Wish I'd Known (no spoilers)